SoulsNG/BalatroSaves/README.md

 4. Click Application type > Desktop app.
 5. In the Name field, type a name for the credential.
 This name is only shown in the Google Cloud console.
 6. Click Create.
 The newly created credential appears under "OAuth 2.0 Client IDs."
-7. Save the downloaded JSON file as credentials.json, and move the file to BalatroSaves/PCv2.0/credentials.
+7. Save the downloaded JSON file as credentials.json, and move the file to `BalatroSaves/PCv2.0/credentials`.
 8. Create a folder on your Google Drive.
 After you do this, open the folder and check the URL:
 This is your folder ID.
-Copy it and paste it into BalatroSaves.py: PARENT_FOLDER_ID = “paste folder ID here”.
+Copy it and paste it into BalatroSaves.py: `PARENT_FOLDER_ID = “paste folder ID here”`.
 9. Install the dependencies found in `requirements.txt`.

 ```bash